arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 One common issue to be aware of is the difference between the single equals (=) and the double equals (==) operators.

 In R, using a single equals sign **assigns a value**.
-It asserts "these things **are** equal."
+It **asserts** "these things are equal."

 * For example, `data = my_data` means "please set `data` equal to `my_data`."

 The double equals sign does not assign, but **compares**.
-It asks "**are** these things equal?".
+It **asks** "are these things equal?".
 That's why we use double equals in the context of a logical test that **compares** the left hand side, e.g. `mrn`, with the right hand side, e.g. 5000083, to check whether or not they are the same.

 * For example, `name == "Joan"` means "is `name` equal to 'Joan'?"